 The Environmental, Health, and Safety (EHS) Technician (Tech) ensures and enforces safety regulations as promulgated by federal, state, and local agencies and as contractually required.

-The primary duties of the Marine Electrician are the installation, test and repair of marine cables and equipment, installation and connection of lighting, electrical power, troubleshooting and repair of shipboard and facilities electrical systems.
-The Marine Electrician will be required to use and maintain hand and power tools, various test equipment.
-Must be able to read blueprints, drawings, and schematics.
+Marine Electricians are responsible for the installation, test and repair or marine cables and equipment, installation and connection of lighting, electrical power, troubleshooting and repair of shipboard and facilities electrical systems.

 A Marine Pipe-fitter is to capable of planning, layout, fabricating, assembling, installing, repairing, and modifying piping systems, and pipe assemblies requiring close tolerance fit and structural soundness on ships, boats, barges and other floating marine equipment.